 When watching, please also pay attention to the eccentric countess Diana von Reventlow-Criminil, nicknamed by the Nordfriesen as Die Halliggräfin von Südfall.
 A fascinating woman.

-She found the pilot, such is the story, whilst he was playing a clay flute he found in the mud.
+She found the British airman, such is the story, whilst he was playing a clay flute he found in the mud of the seafloor.
 An medieval flute of the lost town of Rungholt.
 This flute-part of the story is fictional.
-It was in the ’20s that the Halliggräffin financially supported the private archaeological research into the lost town of Rungholt, done by the local farmer from Nordstrand Andreas Busch (1883-1972).
+In fact, it was in the ’20s already that the Halliggräffin financially supported the private archaeological research into the lost town of Rungholt, done by the local farmer from Nordstrand Andreas Busch (1883-1972).
 Busch was the true discoverer of Rungholt in the year 1921.
 Maybe this is how the story of the British pilot and the flute of Rungholt were brought together.

-When the Halliggräffin died on August 5th at the age of ninety, her body was brought to the mainland with horse and wagen, between the tides.
+When the Halliggräffin died on August 5th at the age of ninety, her body was brought to the mainland with horse and carriage, between the tides.
 She is buried in the church of the village Emkendorf.
-The house of the Gräffin has been demolished and replaced by a modern structure.
+The house of the Gräffin on Hallig Südfall has been demolished and replaced by a modern structure.

 - Bon Repos Gites, Lost Cities of Brittany (2021)

 - Dengang, Rungholt og manddrukning et og to (2018)

 - Halbertsma, H., Frieslands oudheid.
 Het rijk van de Friese koningen, opkomst en ondergang (2000)